ouaddani/linkedList/README.md

 # linkedList

-this is an example of linked list throughout manipulation of list we will be:\n 1.creating nodes\n\n\n
+this is an example of linked list throughout manipulation of list we will be:
+1.creating nodes
-2.displaying our list\n\n
+2.displaying our list
-3.inserting new nodes either at the begining or end or just somewhere the list\n 4.deleting nodes by the consideration of diffrent states.
+3.inserting new nodes either at the begining or end or just somewhere the list 4.deleting nodes by the consideration of diffrent states.